63 Stunning Garden Bench Ideas for a Chic Outdoor Oasis

 If you want to give your garden a little extra charm, I think it would be really cool to add a sundial or a small sculpture nearby.
 It could add some visual interest and feel more unique.
 You could even throw in a gravel bed underneath to mix it up and help with drainage.
 Just a thought!

-Painted Benches with Chalky Charm
+Painted Benches with a Chalky Finish

 I think adding a pastel painted bench to your garden is such a fun way to instantly brighten things up!
 It’s perfect for gardens with a cottage style, those romantic French country gardens, or any garden that wants to add a touch of soft whimsy.